pelcam/holbertonschool-hbnb/part3/README.md

 ```

 **Explanation:**
-- The `app/` directory contains the core application code.
+- The `app/` folder serves as the core of the application, housing its main components.
-- The `api/` subdirectory houses the API endpoints, organized by version (`v1/`).
+- Within `api/`, you’ll find the API routes categorized by version (`v1/`) for better organization.
-- The `models/` subdirectory contains the business logic classes (e.g., `user.py`, `place.py`).
+- The `models/` directory defines the core business logic and entities like `user.py` and `place.py`.
-- The `services/` subdirectory is where the Facade pattern is implemented, managing the interaction between layers.
-- The `persistence/` subdirectory is where the in-memory repository is implemented.
-This will later be replaced by a database-backed solution using SQL Alchemy.
+- The `persistence/` folder currently implements in-memory storage, which will later transition to a database-backed system with - SQLAlchemy.
-- The `tests` directory is used to test api models and endpoints via unittest.
+- The `services/` directory contains a Facade layer that orchestrates interactions between different components.
+- The `config.py` file handles application settings and environment configurations.
+- The `README.md` provides an overview of the project, offering context for developers.
+- The `requirements.txt` lists all required Python packages for the project to function.
-- `run.py` is the entry point for running the Flask application.
+- The `run.py` script is the main entry point to start the Flask application.
-- `config.py` will be used for configuring environment variables and application settings.
-- `requirements.txt` will list all the Python packages needed for the project.
-- `README.md` will contain a brief overview of the project.

 ### Command